-Virtual reality is a completely digital, artificially experience created in the three-dimensional world.
-Instead of being limited to viewing a screen like in traditional user interfaces, the Virtual Reality (VR) experience enables users to immerse themselves in and interact with a 3D environment that can either closely resemble or be entirely different from the actual world.
+Virtual simulation is possible with VR, it is a completely digital technology artificially experience that created in the three-dimensional world.
+Instead of being limited to viewing a screen i.e., traditional user interfaces, the Virtual Reality experience enables users to immerse themselves in and interact with a 3D environment that can either closely resemble or be entirely different from the actual world.

 VR experience’s some limitations are the availability of content and computational power.
-Today, virtual reality simulations are classified into five types:
+Today, virtual reality simulation are classified into five types:

 - Non-immersive Reality